Download 6:Your guide to who does what in the apprenticeship process. To download more information sheets use this link.

 If you’re an employer with operations in Scotland, Wales or Northern Ireland, you may also want to contact your apprenticeship authority:

-The Greenkeepers Training Committee Trailblazer Apprenticeship
+The Greenkeepers Training Committee Trailblazer Apprenticeships

 What is an apprenticeship?

-Employing an apprentice is very simple.
-The National Apprenticeship Service can provide all the information you need to know in order to employ an apprentice
+- Employing an apprentice is very simple.
+The National Apprenticeship Service can provide all the information you need to know in order to employ an apprentice.